-The first time I visited one of my sons in college was both a wonderful and awkward experience.
-He was thrilled to see us (thank goodness) and I held back tears of joy at seeing him for the first time since drop off six weeks earlier.
+The first time I visited one of my sons in college was a wonderful and awkward experience.
+He was thrilled to see us (thank goodness), and I held back tears of joy at seeing him for the first time since dropping off six weeks earlier.

 DO show up bearing gifts.
-Nothing makes a parent more endearing than showing up with local treats, homemade goodies or fun and foolish items that can be shared with roommates or new friends up and down the hall.
+Nothing makes a parent more endearing than showing up with local treats, homemade goodies, or fun and foolish items that can be shared with roommates or new friends up and down the hall.

 DON’T show up without a plan for spending time on campus.
-Your teen may think you will just “hang out.”
+Your teen may think you will “hang out.”
 You do not want to hang out in that dorm room.

-DO plan something your family loves to do together, that reminds everyone of your shared interests and attachment.
-It can be movies, museums, special food, religious services or sporting or cultural events.
+DO plan something your family loves to do together that reminds everyone of your shared interests and attachment.
+It can be movies, museums, special food, religious services, or sporting or cultural events.

 DO leave a little something when you go.
 A simple token like a note, a gift card to treat the roommates to a pizza or frozen yogurt, or a new pair of gloves will remind your child that he is loved long after you are on the interstate back home.

-DO plan to attend an on campus event, show or game as it will give you a better sense of college life.
+DO plan to attend an on-campus event, show, or game, as it will give you a better sense of college life.

 DON’T let your college student act like they are still in middle school and embarrassed that they have parents.